Jack Sparrow: That's not much incentive for me to fight fair, then, is it?

 Some fights have rules.
 Most don't.
-However, a lot of people will still fight as though there are rules
+However, a lot of people will still fight as though there are rules.

 The Combat Pragmatist is a character who is defined by his or her willingness to do anything in a fight to win.

 This typically applies to "real" fights where there's actually something at stake that's more important than a cash prize, a trophy, or a title belt, and usually not professional fights in a controlled environment where safeguards are in place to prevent one side from suffering too much damage and where one can be disqualified for not abiding by the rules.
 In such settings, the Combat Pragmatist is an unsympathetic character (usually the main antagonist) who shows through his ruthlessness that he honors nothing — not his opponents, not the sport and its customs, not the tournament's sacred history — but winning.